-New strategic development areas (i.e. 1,500 homes or more, or 10 ha or more for employment sites) must incorporate waste management facilities of a scale, use and accessibility to enable communities and businesses within that strategic development area to take some responsibility for their own waste.
+Waste management facilities in new strategic development areas (i.e. 1,500 homes or more, or 10ha or more for employment sites) will be supported where they are of a scale, use and accessibility to enable communities and businesses within that strategic development area to take some responsibility for their own waste.

-Waste Management Facilities - Rural areas:
+Waste Management Facilities - Rural Areas:

-Only waste management facilities which are located on a farm holding, and where the proposal is to facilitate agricultural waste recycling or recovery generated by that farm holding will, in principle, be supported.
+Only waste management facilities which are located on a farm holding, and where the proposal is to facilitate agricultural waste recycling or recovery (the majority of which is generated by that farm holding) will, in principle, be supported.
+Outdoor composting proposals which require the importation of waste material will be determined in accordance with wider policies of the Development Plan.

-Waste Management Facilities - Medical or research sites:
+Waste Management Facilities - Medical or Research Sites: